Qays Sheikh Najib: Television presenting

 Qays has also delved into television presenting.
 In 2015, he hosted Arab Presenter on Abu Dhabi TV.
 In September 2020, he returned to host the third season of the hit talk show A'det Rigala (Men's Gathering) on Orbit Showtime Network (OSN), alongside Nicolas Mouawad and Khaled Selim.
 Each episode features a female celebrity guest, whom the hosts question from different perspectives, to confront male and female points of views on personal and social issues.

 Awards

 Qays has been honored with several awards, among them Lebanon's Murex d'Or in 2020, which recognizes excellence in art and entertainment, as well as the Best Actor award in 2007 for his role in the series Aala Haffet al-Hawiya (On the Edge of the Abyss) at the Adonia Festival for his role of Nader.
 Since 2014, he has been a member of the semi-finals jury of the International Emmy Awards.

 Charity work

-Sheikh Najib is involved in multiple charity endeavors, including supporting the cause of refugees, on which topic he led discussions with the UNHCR.
+Qays Sheikh Najib is involved in multiple charity endeavors, including supporting the cause of refugees, on which topic he led discussions with the UNHCR.
 He has notably been working for several years already with NGO Mentor Arabia, which is dedicated to empowering Arab youth.